Warning: This story contains pregnancy by rape, although nothing is explicit.

-Two weeks after her eighteenth birthday, she takes a pregnancy test.
+Two weeks after her eighteenth birthday, Tori takes a pregnancy test.

-She's terrified, of course.
-After all, she's not even out of high school yet, and barely an adult at that.
-However, she's fortunate enough to have support, and when the final bell rings on that cool October afternoon, a young couple pushes their way against the crowd before disappearing into a single bathroom.
+She's terrified.
+However, she's fortunate enough to have support, and when the final bell rings on that cool October afternoon, she and her boyfriend, Beck push their way through the crowd before disappearing into a single-stall restroom.

-She scoffs in reply.
 "Right," she snaps.
-Her voice is already trembling.
-She looks up at him, and her tear-filled eyes meet his.
+Her eyes are filled with tears.
 "Beck, what am I going to do if this is positive?"

-He kneels in front of her and gently takes her free hand in his.
-"Babe, it's going to be okay."
-He kisses her gently before continuing, "No matter what happens, you will not be alone in this."
+He kneels in front of her.
+"It's going to be all right," he says.
+He kisses her deeply before continuing, "No matter what happens, you will not be alone in this."

-With trembling hands, she sets the test on top of its box on the sink.
-She manages a weak smile as she says, "You shouldn't be tied down to me because of a pregnancy, especially when it isn't even your child."
-She kisses him gently.
+She sets the test on top of its box on the sink.
+She smiles weakly.
+"Thank you.
+But Beck, you shouldn't be tied down to me because of this, especially when it isn't even your child."
+She squeezes his hand.
 "Don't do that to yourself."

 Before he can answer, someone knocks on the door.
 "Is anyone in here?"

-He rolls his eyes before calling back, "I'll be out in a minute!"
+He rolls his eyes.
+"I'll be out in a minute!"
 He turns back to Tori.
 "Are you ready?
 It's time."

-The room begins to spin around her.
-She suddenly finds it hard to breathe, and she feels off balance.
-She reaches out to clutch the edge of the counter, letting the pregnancy test fall to the ground.
-"Two lines," she whispers.
-"Oh, my God, there are two lines."
+She nods numbly.
+She picks up the test – and in that moment, her life forever changes.
+"Two lines," she says.
+As the room begins to sway, she reaches out to clutch the edge of the counter, letting the pregnancy test fall to the ground.
+"Beck, there are two lines."

-"What does that mean?" he asks.
+"What does that mean?"
 He knows the answer, yet he hopes that somehow by asking the question, it will change it.

-He takes a seat on the cold tile floor, gently pulling her down with him.
-He wraps his arms around her and holds her gently as her composure finally breaks, and she begins to cry.
+He takes a seat on the cold tile floor and gently pulls her down with him.
+He wraps his arms around her and holds her as her composure finally breaks and she begins to cry.

-She begins skipping class by the end of the second week of finding out, occasionally at first, then regularly over time.
-Even when she shows up, she rarely stays the entire time, but instead leaves early due to a pregnancy-related illness.
+She begins skipping class, occasionally at first, then regularly over time.
+Even when she attends, she often leaves early, too ill to make it through the lectures.
 She begins to fall behind in her schoolwork and certainly doesn't have the motivation to bother catching up.
-Ever so slowly, her life seems to be falling apart.
+Ever so slowly, her life seems to fall apart.

 One evening, after a particularly difficult day at school, she lies to her parents, claiming to be spending the night at Cat's house.
 They believe her, of course.
 After all, she's never given them a reason to believe otherwise.
-She quickly throws together an overnight bag before leaving.
+She throws together an overnight bag and leaves.

-It starts to rain just as she pulls up to Beck's place.
-Quickly, she runs up to the door and lifts her hand to knock.
-She's surprised when the door opens before her hand makes contact with it.
+It begins to rain just as she pulls up to Beck's place.
+She runs up to the door.
+However, as she lifts her hand to knock, she misses.
 Startled, she looks up and finds herself looking into a familiar, comforting pair of eyes.

 "Tori?"
 Beck says, his face full of confusion.
 He opens the door further.
 "Are you all right?"

-It's raining harder now, and she can only imagine how she must look to him, with the streaked mascara running down her cheeks, the soaked and matted hair pressed against her face, and the red, blood-shot eyes left from countless nights of little to no sleep.
+It's raining harder now, and she can only imagine how she must look to him.
+Her hair is pressed against her face, soaked.
+Mascara streaks stain her cheeks.
+Her eyes are bloodshot from crying.
 Yet at that moment, as he stands there in front of her, she can't care less.

 Neither can he.

-She shakes her head slowly in response to his question.
 "No. No, not really," she says.
-She sighs.
 "Can I stay with you tonight?"

 "Yeah, absolutely," he says.
 He steps aside and takes her bag.
 "Come in.
 You've got to be freezing."

-He smiles softly in reply.
 "You don't have to explain," he says.
-He gently takes her hand and leads her to the bed, where they lay down together.
+He sets her bag beside the door.
+He takes her hand and leads her to the bed, where they lay down together.

 She closes her eyes as his strong arms wrap around her and pull her close.
-He brushes his lips against her forehead before asking, "Do you want to talk about it?"
+His breath is warm against her skin as he asks, "Do you want to talk about it?"

 She's quiet for nearly a full minute before answering.
-When she does, her voice is soft.
-Vulnerable.
-Scared.
-She doesn't directly answer his question, but instead asks, "Do you ever wish you could just disappear?"
-She turns over in his arms so she's facing him.
+"Do you ever wish you could just disappear?"
+She turns over in his arms to face him.
 "You know, get away from everything and everyone."
 She shrugs.
 "All of the drama would go away."

-She sighs.
 "But that isn't going to happen."
-She shakes her head sadly.
+She lowers her eyes.
 "Sometimes I think the only way this will ever go away is through death."

-He reaches up and caresses her cheek, pushing back a strand of stray hair.
-He kisses her gently on the lips.
-"You don't mean that," he whispers.
+He reaches up and caresses her cheek, pushing back a strand of her hair.
+He kisses her on the lips.
+"You don't mean that," he says.

 Something in her snaps, and suddenly, a new set of tears begin to fall.
-She takes a shaky breath before whispering, "No. No, I don't."
+She whispers, "No. No, I don't."